What is Social Thinking?

 Parents are expected to attend the last 15 minutes of each therapy session to explore with the therapist the new ideas learned during the session.
 The student’s growth depends on all adults living and working with him/her to learn along with the students these new concepts and then encourage growth in these areas across the day.

-Depending on which group you are placed in groups are run by either Jenny Sojat, SLP; Brianna Rosenberg, SLP; Haley Adair, SLP or Emily Jurgens, SLP.
+Depending on which group you are placed in groups are run by either Jenny Sojat, SLP; Brianna Rosenberg, SLP; Haley Adair, SLP, Emily Jurgens, SLP, or Sujin Lim, SLP.

 - Group sessions: 115.00 per hour